Prostitution in Saudi Arabia

 Prostitution is illegal in Saudi Arabia, and is punishable by imprisonment and fines.
 Flogging was also a possible punishment until April 2020 when it was abolished by the order of the Saudi Supreme Court General Commission.
 Foreign nationals are also deported after punishment.
 If the parties are also charged with adultery, fornication and sodomy, which can apply to both the prostitute and the client since all sexual activity outside a lawful marriage is illegal, the punishment can be death.

 Prostitutes tend to be mostly from Nigeria, Ethiopia, Yemen, Morocco, and Tajikistan.

 The Religious Police are responsible for carrying out floggings.
 Prostitutes may be whipped in public.
 Some of these have been carried out excessively and deaths have resulted.

 In June 2007, 80 women were sent to trial for prostitution and 20 men for trafficking or pimping.

 However, the punishment of flogging was abolished in April 2020, and replaced by fines or jail time.
 Foreign prostitutes who are arrested by the Saudi vice police face deportation.

+Despite being illegal, several episodes showed that the Saudi royal family regularly benefits or covers for members soliciting prostitution.
+In 2010, the Guardian published an article based on Wikileaks, in which United States diplomatic officials stationed in Jeddah described an underground Halloween party "thrown by a wealthy prince of the al-Thunayan family".
+Liquor and prostitutes were abundant and the identity of the prince was to be kept under secret.
+In 2025, police arrested more than 50 people running a prostitution ring.
+Opposition figures had previously accused the government of turning a blind eye to prostitution, making it "quasi-official".
+Reports show that prostitution is often promoted in social media.